 - You’re not collecting disability benefits for your condition

 - Your symptoms are moderate and in control

 - Your life isn’t in imminent danger posed by your health risk

 If you have any of the health problems above, or another problem that you’re unsure about, the best way to find out if you can still qualify for life insurance is to contact an independent insurance agency.

-An independent agency like JRC works with more than 40 top-rated insurance companies and our agents are experts at matching our clients with the carriers that are known for being more lenient towards with applicants who have certain pre-existing conditions.
+An independent agency like JRC works with 63 top-rated insurance companies and our agents are experts at matching our clients with the carriers that are known for being more lenient towards with applicants who have certain pre-existing conditions.

 Give us a call today toll-free at 855-247-9555, or you can request a free instant online quote below to compare rates and options from dozens of insurers in less than a minute.